 - We compute bending angle and impact parameter for each GPS frequency (α_1, a_1) and (α_2, a_2) .
-[The two rays travel slightly different paths because the ionosphere is dispersive]. - For neutral atmospheric retrievals, we compute linear combination of α_1 and α_2 to remove the first-order ionospheric bending (~1/f2) and get the 'neutral' bending angle $\alpha(a)$ - The correction should not be continued above ~50-90km because the signature of the neutral atmosphere might be comparable to the residual ionospheric effects. - For ionospheric retrievals, the bending from each frequency is used above 60 km. - Retrieval: profile of $\alpha(a)$ during an occultation (~ 3,000 rays!)
+[The two rays travel slightly different paths because the ionosphere is dispersive]. - For neutral atmospheric retrievals, we compute linear combination of α_1 and α_2 to remove the first-order ionospheric bending (~1/f2) and get the 'neutral' bending angle $\alpha(a)$ - The correction should not be continued above ~50-60 km because the signature of the neutral atmosphere might be comparable to the residual ionospheric effects. - Errors introduced by deviations from spherical symmetry of the ionosphere ($O(1/f^3)$) or higher, comparable to the correction residual errors). - Small-scale variations in plasma structure do not cancel completely - Scintillation effects - Retrieval: profile of $\alpha(a)$ during an occultation (~ 3,000 rays!)

-• Under (global) spherical symmetry, a profile of $\alpha(a)$ can be inverted (through an Abel inversion) to recover the index of refraction at the tangent point (ie. we reconstruct the atmospheric refractivity)
+Under (global) spherical symmetry, a profile of $\alpha(a)$ can be inverted (through an Abel inversion) to recover the index of refraction at the tangent point (ie. we reconstruct the atmospheric refractivity)